jfhbrook/ansible-role-vim/README.md

 An Ansible role to install Vim and plugins on Linux and macOS.

+This is a friendly fork of [ctorgalson/ansible-role-vim](https://github.com/ctorgalson/ansible-role-vim), which has by far my favorite architecturally out of the vim roles I've seen.
+That said, I've made a number of patches:

+- (bugfix) Drop curly braces in `when` statement
+- Allow setting the plugin name
+- Only check before continuing if version check was run (allows --check mode)
+- Option to `become` when installing packages

+---

 This role uses Vim 8's native package manager (see `:help packages`), so roles will be installed by default to the following locations: